R. Kelly’s ‘one more year’ is another slight for the R&B singer’s victims

 It took decades, but eventually, these women had their day in court, told their stories and trusted that justice would be served.

-After the court system took turns prosecuting Kelly, Cook County state’s attorney dropped four sex abuse cases pending against him in Cook County, acknowledging the lengthy prison term he was already serving.
+After the court system took turns prosecuting Kelly, Cook County State’s Attorney Kim Foxx dropped four sex abuse cases pending against him in Cook County, acknowledging the lengthy prison term he was already serving.

 Under the circumstances, while Leinenweber’s sentencing made sense, it missed the mark.